philipturner/ue5-nanite-macos/README.md

 ### Change 3

-> Warning: The text in this section is poorly/quickly written, so it may not make sense.
+> Warning: The text in this section is poorly written, so it may not make sense.

 I got Nanite to activate, but it crashes whenever the Unreal Editor touches it.
 This will require a lot of work to fix.
 Furthermore, Epic made [this commit](https://github.com/EpicGames/UnrealEngine/commit/9b68f6b76686b3fabe1c8513efcf95dd74dea1c3#) which removed support for Nanite on devices without UInt64 image atomics.
 I will need to undo the changes in that commit.